 +39 055 806470

-Located about 40 minutes outside of Florence, the Castello del Nero is a chic option for those families wanting a resort in Tuscany, yet also desire to be close to the thrills of Florence.
-A former 15th century monastery with unparalleled views of the rolling hills, the hotel has been completely updated to accommodate the most discerning travelers, with a luxurious spa, spacious rooms and suites, a gorgeous pool overlooking the Tuscan countryside, and numerous restaurants, including one with a Michelin star.
+Located about 30 minutes outside of Florence, the Castello del Nero is a chic option for those families wanting a resort in Tuscany, yet also desire to be close to the thrills of Florence.
+An authentic 12th century castle on a private estate of 740 acres with unparalleled views of the rolling hills, the hotel has been completely updated to accommodate the most discerning travelers, with a luxurious ESPA spa, 50 spacious rooms and suites, a gorgeous pool overlooking the Tuscan countryside, and two restaurants, including one with a Michelin star.
 As is the case everywhere in Italy, children will be welcomed with open arms, and will enjoy itineraries filled with trips to museums and amusement parks, cooking classes, horse riding, and hot air balloon rides.

 Borgo Pinti, 99, Florence